purdueLUG/liarsdice/README.md

     pip install -r requirements_server.txt
     crossbar start

-### Winning conditions
-The winner is the last player who possesses dice.

-### Gameplay
-Each player has a set of dice, called a stash, where the collective set of players' stashes
-The game is played in rounds.
-Players take turns issuing bets, each b

-## Skeleton Bot
-We've provided a skeleton "bot" for participants to modify.
-It is invoked with the IP address of the WAMP server and the bot's nickname:

-	$ ./skel_bot.py -h
-	usage: skel_bot.py [-h] server_ip player_id

-	positional arguments:
-	  server_ip   IP address of the WAMP server player_id   Player's unique nickname

-	optional arguments:
-	  -h, --help  show this help message and exit
+## Running your bot
+Modify `example_bot/logic.py` with your bot's custom logic.
+This code is called every time it is your bots turn.
+Some basic example code is already provided.

+Connect to the master server like so:

+    python

-## arguments example
+## Arguments example
 - stash

     [1,1,2,2,3,4]

 - gameboard

-    { "player_list": [ "evan", "d" ],
+    { "player_list": [ "evan", "bob" ],
       "winner": "",
       "previous_bet": { "num_dice": 4, "value": 4 },
-      "active_players": { "evan": true, "d": true },
+      "active_players": { "evan": true, "bob": true },
-      "stash_sizes": { "evan": 5, "d": 5 },
+      "stash_sizes": { "evan": 5, "bob": 5 },
-      "wins": { "evan": 0, "d": 0 },
+      "wins": { "evan": 0, "bob": 0 },
-      "challenger_id": "evan", "player_id": "d",
+      "current_player": "evan", "player_id": "bob",
-      "stashes": { "evan": [ 2, 3, 4, 5, 2 ], "d": [ 5, 5, 4, 4, 6 ] }
+      "stashes": { "evan": [ 2, 3, 4, 5, 2 ], "bob": [ 5, 5, 4, 4, 6 ] }
     }

 Note that stashes is only available after a round has ended.

-## Todo
-- *.turn calling timeout
-- prevent bots from registering .turn of other bots [see here](https://crossbar.io/docs/Authorization/)
-- read in last gameboard from history on gui